 - Do you dangle a carrot in front of your kids and give them all sorts of rewards for getting good grades with a hope that translates into them wanting to do it with no reward in the future?

 - Do you punish them for bad grades?
-I definitely don’t think that’s the answer.
+For the record, I definitely don’t think that’s the answer.

 - Or do you pat them on the back and say “Wow, you should feel so proud of yourself!
 So many doors will be opened to you in the future because you are working your brain so well and applying yourself to your studies.”

-The last one is what happened in my family growing up…the good grade and the feeling of accomplishment was the reward, not money, and really, I think it worked great.
+The last one is the prize-winner in my book.
+That’s what happened in my family growing up…the good grade and the feeling of accomplishment was the reward, not money.
+I think it worked great.

-The interesting thing is that there are amazing results and not-so-great results with every single way.
-One conclusion we have come to is that each family will have different things that work.
+The interesting thing is that there are amazing results and not-so-great results any way you go about it.
+Every family will have different things that work.
 And that’s ok.
 What matters is that the kids are learning as much as they possibly can.

 The rest is just icing on the cake.